Shubham-Bhoite/Maven-Guide/README.md

   4.Maven Integration:
   - Eclipse provides a "Maven" perspective that allows you to run Maven commands, manage dependencies, and configure the build lifecycle from within the IDE.

+## Understanding the .m2 Directory and settings.xml
+### The .m2 Directory:
+- Located in the user's home directory (e.g., C:\\Users\\YourName\\.m2 on Windows or /home/YourName/.m2 on macOS/Linux).
+- Contains the repository folder where Maven stores downloaded dependencies.
+This is known as the local repository.
+- You can delete this folder if you want to force Maven to re-download dependencies, but usually, Maven manages it automatically.